 Best practices for using TTL

-When specifying Time To Live (TTL) you should be aware of the following important factors:
+When you specify Time to Live (TTL), you should be aware of the following important factors:

 A higher TTL reduces the perceived latency of a site and decreases the dependency on the authoritative name servers.

-If you’re going to make DNS changes, we suggest lowering the TTL to make the changes.
+If you’re going to make Domain Name System (DNS) changes, we suggest lowering the TTL to make the changes.
 If you’re using DNS for failover, then lowering the TTL is a good idea as it takes less time to fail-over to another server.

 Generally, we recommend a TTL of 24 hours (86,400 seconds).
 However, if you are planning to make DNS changes, you should lower the TTL to 5 minutes (300 seconds) at least 24 hours in advance of making the changes.
 After the changes are made, increase the TTL back to 24 hours.